cb3rgl1ng/spectro-cloud/technical-writer/assignment.md

 working-pod   1/1     Running            0             18s
 ```

-Inspect columns such as `STATUS`, `RESTARTS`, and `AGE` to determine if pods are crashing, pending, or running as expected.
+The `STATUS`, `RESTARTS`, and `AGE` columns can help determine if pods are crashing, pending, or running as expected.
 In the example, the `CrashLoopBackOff` status indicates that `debug-demo` is failing.

 For more information, see [kubectl get](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_get/).

 ### `kubectl logs`

-Next, look at the logs to see why `debug-demo` is failing.
+`kubectl logs` displays the logs for the identified pod.
+This can help reveal why `debug-demo` is failing.

 **Note:** As long as a terminated pod hasn't been garbage collected, you can still retrieve logs for it.